moyed/gemini-rag/README.md

 ## Contribution

 We welcome contributors of all backgrounds—whether you’re a seasoned developer or a curious beginner!

-## Contribution

-We welcome contributors of all backgrounds—whether you’re a seasoned developer or a curious beginner!

 1. **Fork this repo**: Make it your own.
 2. **Create a new branch**: Work on new features or squash pesky bugs.
 3. **Submit a Pull Request**: Share your awesome ideas with the community.